-Because Washington, D.C. serves as an independent city, MPD officers often work alongside a number of uniformed law enforcement agencies, such as the United States Secret Services, the Federal Bureau of Investigation, the United States Capitol Police, and the United States Park Police.
+MPD officers often work alongside a number of law enforcement agencies, including the United States Secret Services, the Federal Bureau of Investigation, the United States Capitol Police, and the United States Park Police.

 Jobs with the Specialized Units of the DC Metro Police

 The MPD has a number of specialized units.
-All MPD officers with at least three years of experience working for the MPD may apply for a position within one of these specialized units:
+Officers with at least three years of experience working for the MPD may apply for a position with one of the following specialized units:

 - Emergency Response Team